 “as it turns out, i do not like change!!” -vicky mochama (twitter)

 “Why do you want to get rid of the part that says Toronto Public Library? …Stop trying to make TPL happen!” –Library Life Podcast

 “I like the change.
 The logo reminds me of something you’d type in a browser (like http://) and I think it fits with what the library is looking to do.
 Very sleek, though I think the kerning on the t and p could be improved.” -Simmon Li (twitter)

 “Looks very similar to the TFPL logo, a staffing agency in the UK that specialises in …library staff.” -escapapollag

 I’m not surprised by the general negative feelings about the change.
 For many young Torontonians, they have grown up with the previous visual identity, and there’s a lot of Toronto nostalgia wrapped up in it.
 It is a very local logo (drawing on city hall architecture), and is almost like city wallpaper now.
 This new logo doesn’t and can’t carry that same weight.
-The new design has a thoroughly modern look and feels very current, but is not “wild” or cutting-edge.
+The new design has a thoroughly modern look and feels very current, but is not “wild” or cutting-edge (and that’s ok, honestly).
 It’s an identity that had to please everyone, and as a result, it’s fine.
-It looks better in application then it does stand-alone, and much like the new Google logo, Torontonians will stop thinking about it soon enough.
+It looks better in application then it does stand-alone, and much like the new Google logo (or any other visual identity that people didn’t love immediately), Torontonians will stop thinking about it soon enough.